3. Boulder Wall

 - The use of magnesia / chalking holds other than the starting holds or adding tick marks during observation are counted as an attempt.

 - Competitors have to stay within the designated observation zones.

 - Competitors are not permitted to climb on the boulder wall or stand on any equipment or furniture.

 5.2.2 All competing athletes must enter the lounge 60 minutes prior to the start of the competition to register.
-Afterwards they can observe the boulder problem from the spectator area, provided they route setters have completed the routes.
+Afterwards they can observe the boulder problem from the spectator area.

 5.2.3 The official observation takes place inside the competition arena 10 minutes prior to the start of the final.
 The athletes have two minutes per boulder.
 There is no official observation period in the qualification and the semifinal.

 5.2.4 It is the responsibility of each competitor to inform him-/herself about all instructions regarding the respective boulder problems.